vain0x/milone-lang/docs/refs/syntax.md

         int_lit
         | float_lit

-Remark: Number literals can't interleave `_`s for now.
-Hex floats are unsupported yet.

 ### Character Literal Tokens

-Character literal token is basically single unicode character enclosed by ASCII single quotes `'`.
+A character literal token is basically single ASCII character enclosed by ASCII single quotes `'`.

-Control character, backslash and single quote can't appear between quotes.
-Escape sequence can be used instead.
+`verbatim_char` is a character that can appear inside quotes, which is any ASCII character except for control characters, backslash and single quote.
+Note control characters include newlines.

+`escape` is a so-called escape sequence to represent an non-verbatim character.
+It starts with a backslash and an ASCII alphabet follows.

     verbatim_char = [^\x00-\x1f\x7f\\']